franciscoabsilva/IST-Key-Value-Store/README.md

 ### Client-Server Communication

-Clients establish communication with the server using two named pipes:
+Clients connect to the server using the server pipe and establish communication with the server using two named pipes:

 1. **Request Pipe**: Used by the client to send commands to the server.
 2. **Response Pipe**: Used by the server to send responses back to the client.

 Each client creates its unique communication pipes, ensuring isolation and concurrency.
-Upon connecting, the client sends a subscription request to the server, registering its response pipe.
-The server keeps track of all active client connections in a hash table.
+Upon connecting, the client sends a connection request to the server, registering its response pipe.
+The server keeps track of all active client connections.

 ### Command Handling